youldash/ProjectionKit/README.md

 <img src="https://raw.github.com/youldash/ProjectionKit/master/Projections/Screenshots/MinimumSpanningTreeIn2D.png" width="100%" />

 ProjectionKit is a multivariate data projection and visualization toolkit.
-Repository pertains to my Ph.D. research tasks at La Trobe University.
+Developed as part of my Ph.D. research objectives at La Trobe University for the purpose of projecting and visualizing high-dimensional data in lower-dimensions.
+The repository contains both Objective-C source code implementations of two algorithms (the generalized Geometric Coordinatizer algorithm, and the Polyhedral Projection algorithm), experimental data files, and visual projections (in both two- and three-dimensional displays).

 It includes original source code and experimental data related to the findings obtained through this implementation.

 ProjectionKit was developed for the purpose of visualizing high-dimensional data sets, on top of existing Application Programming Interfaces (APIs) such as the Open Graphics Library (OpenGL), Apple's GLKit and Scene Kit APIs, and others.

+## Geometric Coordinatizer
+TBA

+## Polyhedral Projection
+TBA

 ## License